 Take Online Courses

 You can also educate yourself on the nuances of diversity with online courses.
-These courses are not only free, but they also offer you a way to broaden your mind and break down biases.
+These courses are free, but they also offer you a way to broaden your mind and break down biases.

 Diversity And Inclusion in the Workplace

 This course by Coursera explores the contradiction of diversity.
-To benefit from diversity, we need to hear and see things differently from our own belief systems.
+We need to hear and see things differently from our own belief systems to benefit from diversity.
 However, hearing and seeing different opinions triggers a reflex of discrimination.